CMU-313/CMU-313.github.io/assignments/hw3.md

 ---
 layout: page
-title: HW02 Teamwork
+title: HW03 Requirements
-permalink: /assignments/hw2
+permalink: /assignments/hw3
 parent: Assignments
 ---

 # 17-313: Foundations of Software Engineering

-## Homework 2: Requirements
+## Homework 3: Requirements

 In this homework, you will be eliciting requirements and documenting